hashicorp/nomad/website/source/docs/jobspec/networking.html.md

 what host your job will be provisioned on, Nomad will provide your task with network configuration when they start up.

-Note that this document applies only applies to services that want to _listen_ on a port.
+Note that this document only applies to services that want to _listen_ on a port.
 Batch jobs or services that only make outbound connections do not need to allocate ports, since they will use any available interface to make an outbound connection.